funmaker/Hybooru/README.md

 It uses its own PostgreSQL database, populated using metadata from Hydrus' SQLite database.
 Files are not cloned and instead served directly from Hydrus's database.
 You need to regenerate the Hybooru's database every time you want to update it.
-Make sure to properly configure `configs.json` file. **Stop Hydrus when you regenerate HyBooru's database if you plan to use live Hydrus' database (use hydrus backup instead if possible)**
+Make sure to properly configure `configs.json` file. **Stop Hydrus when you regenerate Hybooru's database if you plan to use live Hydrus' database (use hydrus backup instead if possible)**